gcruzgar/un-trdiff/README.md

 ## Things to cover

 - Descriptive statistics of data
-- Histograms + mean and medain values
+- Histograms + mean and median values
 - Correlation of sentence length and time taken to translate
 - Show 2 or 3 easy and difficult sentence examples for en-fr and en-es
 - Prediction experiments: